 If a licensed or registered child care program is not the right fit for your family, there are other options for child care in New York.
-While Child Care Solutions only provides referrals to regulated child care programs, we are here to help answer your questions about these other options!
+Child Care Solutions only provides referrals to regulated child care programs, but we are here to help answer your questions about these other options!
 Families can call (315) 446-1220 ext.
-303 to talk to a Parent Services expert over the phone, or stop into one of our offices and get assistance in person.
+303 to talk to a Parent Services expert, or stop in one of our offices and get assistance in person.

 Nursery Schools: These are programs that provide care for three hours or less a day in a variety of settings including public & private schools, churches, community centers & homes.
 They typically follow the school calendar year.
 Nursery schools are not regulated by OCFS but may choose to voluntarily register with the State Education Department (SED).